 - Ensuring visitors are orientated and providing support to visitors

 - Managing the day-to-day business of the ACVVS; and

 - Liaising with aged care homes and home care package providers regarding residents’ needs for volunteer visitors and the progress of current volunteer visitors.

 Aged care homes and home care package providers identify residents who would be suitable for the Scheme.
 Family members or others may also approach the home if they know of a resident that may benefit from companionship.

-What is a Community Visitor?
+What is a Volunteer Visitor?

-To be a community visitor, you will first meet with the Coordinator for the local auspice.
+To be a volunteer visitor, you will first meet with the Coordinator for the local auspice.
 He or she will assess your suitability for the role of a visitor.
 This will include the requirement that you undergo a National Criminal History Record Check (commonly known as a “police check”).
 The Coordinator will explain what is expected of you and ask you for some personal details for their records.

 The Coordinator may also ask you some questions, or ask you to complete a questionnaire on your interests and background.
 This will assist in matching you with a resident.
 The Coordinator will also explain the administrative procedures involved in being a visitor.